bradyrx/automate-mpas/README.md

 The user should only need to modify header variables in the main `automate_mpas_simulation.sh` script.

-At a minimum, `E3SM_DIR` should be changed to the direct path to the base E3SM folder.
-If the graph file doesn't exist, you can generate one easily:
+At a minimum, `E3SM_DIR` should be changed to the direct path to the base E3SM folder and `pcode` should be changed to the appropriate account/project code.

 ### Model Configuration